NotNite/Cyberhead/README.md

 Bomb Rush Cyberfunk proof of concept VR mod.

-> [!WARNING]
-> This mod is a proof of concept with lots of bugs.
+**WARNING!** This mod is a proof of concept with lots of bugs.
 It will be laggy, behave strangely, and will break things.
 It is not finished, and by using it, you accept there will be weird oddities.

-It is suggested to use this mod on a post-game save file (you backed it up, right?).
+**It is suggested to use this mod on a post-game save file** (you backed it up, right?).

 ## Known bugs